lauralex/kdprocdumper/README.md

 Finally, the UM component will fix the PE file, adjusting the section headers, optional header and the debug directory

+## Note
+The `PeFileFixer` VS project is just to experiment with the PE file adjustements, only the `ProcDumper` and `UMProcDumper` are actually needed.

 ## Features
 - Kernel-mode process dumping
 - Specific module dumping